 A safety checklist can serve as a reminder to check those facility areas that could pose a safety threat.

-Things like fire extinguisher check, safe storage of hazardous materials or adequate campus lighting are all things that could be included on a safety checklist.
+For example, things like fire extinguisher check, safe storage of hazardous materials, or adequate campus lighting are all things that could be included on a safety checklist.

 8. Church Services

 Weekly church services are another area that can benefit from checklists.